10 Best Tryout Tips

 High School players may have different considerations, such as exposure to college coaches.
 Nevertheless, a lot of similar ideas apply.

 Tryouts are your chance to explore programs, especially if you're new to the game.
 Finding coaches and programs that match your goals, style, and personality is key to getting better.
 Start by checking out different basketball programs in your area and learning their tryout schedules.
 Before tryouts, try to see the programs in action by attending games or practices.
 Pay attention to how the coach works with players, how playing time is given, and the vibe among teammates.
-Talking to current or former players and their parents can also give you insights, but remember that everyone's different and may want different things.
-Look into the coaches' background and philosophy—do they care about making players better, teamwork, and playing fair?
-Also, think about how competitive the team is and how much time you can commit, matching it with your goals and family's schedule.
 Each tryout is a chance to learn, not just about the program, but also about what works best for you.
-It might take time to find the right fit, but finding a program that helps you grow and love the game is worth it.

 Getting Ready

-It may not always be possible, but if you can get to understand how the team plays and what do the coaches value.
+It may not always be possible, but try to understand how the team plays and what coaches value.
 For example, if they love fast breaks and you're quick, show them your speed.
-Possibly reach out to the coaches before tryouts, share your excitement for the opportunity and ask some questions about the tryouts structure, their values and ask for tips to succeed.
+Possibly reach out to the coaches before tryouts, share your excitement and ask questions about the tryouts structure, their values and tips to succeed.

 Tryouts can be really nerve-wracking.
 There's a lot riding on them, maybe even more than in a regular game.
 You're not just playing; you're trying to show the coaches what you're made of.
-But here's the thing—it's not easy.
-With so many players and limited time, getting noticed can be tough.
-You might be awesome at basketball, but if the coaches don't see it, they might miss out on how great you really are.
-So, it's all about making every move count and making sure you stand out from the crowd, even when the pressure is on.
-Hopefully, you know what to expect at tryouts, now is the time to visualize your success.
 Come up with your go-to attacking moves, close your eyes and imagine it.
 Imagine different situations, imagine your successes, imagine your failures as well, visualize how you will react, what are you going to do.

 During Tryouts

 Handling pre-tryout stress is all about staying calm and focused.
-Arriving early can give you time to settle in and get used to the surroundings, helping to ease those nerves.
+Arriving early can give you time to settle in and get used to the surroundings.
 Try some tricks to calm down, like deep breathing or listening to your favorite music.
-And remember, it's not the end of the world if things don't go perfectly.
 Visualize yourself performing well, but also imagine the worst-case scenario.
-By facing your fears, you take away their power, making it easier to stay cool under pressure.
-Just keep reminding yourself that tryouts are just one step on your basketball journey, and whatever happens, there will always be more opportunities to shine.
+By facing your fears, you take away their power.
+Just keep reminding yourself that tryouts are just one step on your basketball journey.

 If you want to have a chance, you can't just sit back and wait for things to happen, especially if there are a lot of players at the tryouts.
 Even if you're usually shy, now's the time to be bold.
-If dribbling and ball handling are your strengths, be the one to take the ball up the court.
-If this didn't happen, try to be one pass away; spacing is important in basketball, but don't be the one who is always in the corner.
-Nobody will make it fair for you if you don't take it.
-If you end up further away from the ball, don't worry, but also don't just hope somebody passes: cut, screen, maybe go for dribble handoff.
-On defense, challenge yourself by guarding the player who's always in the action, not someone hanging back.
-You don't want to put yourself in disadvantage by picking someone you cannot guard, but you cannot afford to guard somebody, who doesn't get the ball.
-Try to Spotlight Your Basketball IQ: coaches love players who make smart plays.
-Show that you understand when to pass versus when to take the shot, how to position yourself defensively, and how to read the opponent's offense.
+If dribbling is your strength, be the one to take the ball up the court.
+On defense, challenge yourself by guarding the player who's always in the action.
+Show your Basketball IQ: coaches love players who make smart plays.
 Making one smart play can be more memorable than a series of standard moves.
-IQ can be a skill that is harder to showcase and notice at the same time, don't hope coaches will know that you are a smart player.

 There are often a lot of skilled players, it's critical to stand out.
-Energy and Hustle are Non-negotiable: Always be the first to dive for loose balls, sprint back on defense, give it your all in running drill and show relentless energy.
-Your skill level might be comparable to others, but a display of extraordinary effort can set you apart.
-Don't be quiet: call out screens, communicate with teammates on defense, and show that you're not just a player but a team member who contributes to the overall dynamics.
-Coaches look for leaders, not just talent.
-Exhibit Coachability: Make eye contact with coaches during instructions and nod to acknowledge understanding.
-If given a correction or instruction, apply it immediately.
-Coaches are looking for players who can adapt and grow, not just those who already think they've mastered the game.
-Mistakes will happen: when you mess up in a game, don't hang onto that mistake.
-It's cool to quickly say "my bad" if you need to, and then shift your focus to what you can do next.
+Energy and Hustle are Non-negotiable: Always be the first to dive for loose balls, sprint back on defense, give it your all in running drills.
+Don't be quiet: call out screens, communicate with teammates on defense.
+Exhibit Coachability: Make eye contact with coaches during instructions, if given a correction, apply it immediately.
+When you mess up, don't hang onto that mistake — quickly say 'my bad' and shift your focus to what you can do next.

 After Tryouts

 Your attitude after tryouts can be just as important as how well you played.
 Make sure to thank the coaches and everyone else who helped.
-Even if coaches are busy, asking for feedback is a smart move.
-Some might not have much to say right away, but any advice you get is gold.
-This shows more than good manners; it shows you're really into getting better.
-Making the team or not, behaving this way makes you stand out positively.
-Remember, the impression you leave isn't just about your performance during tryouts; it's about how you carry yourself after.
-Showing maturity, a willingness to learn, and keeping a positive vibe are key to your success, wherever basketball takes you.
+Asking for feedback is a smart move.
+Making the team or not, showing maturity, a willingness to learn, and keeping a positive vibe are key to your success.

 10. Get Better Every Day!